nigalanakis/Crystal_Math/README.md

    	 	* A list of *.cif structures (complete path) to be analyzed if option_2 = "cif".
 * "data_prefix": A user defined prefix that is placed in the front of the output files.
 * "unique_structures_clustering_method": The method used to select the unique structures when clustering similar structures in the CSD.
 Currently the only available method is "energy", which selects the structure with the least intermolecular lattice energy calculated using the Gavezzotti-Filippini potentials implemented in the CSD Python API.
-* target_species": A list of the allowed atomic species.
+* "target_species": A list of the allowed atomic species.
 Any structure with atomic species not in this list will be discarded.
 * "target_space_groups": A list of the allowed space groups.
 Any structure with a space group not in this list will be discarded.
 The default option contains the 2 most common space groups.
 * "target_z_prime_values":  A list of the allowed Z' values.
 Any structure with Z' value not in this list will be discarded.
 * "molecule_weight_limit": The maximum allowed molecular weight for each component in the asymmetric unit.